Neo0283/government-contract-monitor/README.md

 python3 monitor.py  # Choose option 4 for Quick Status
 ```

-### ⚖️ Responsible Use
+### ⚖️ Responsible Use & Legal Notice

-This tool provides **independent verification** capabilities.
-It detects patterns that may warrant investigation:
+**⚠️ CRITICAL: This tool performs statistical pattern analysis ONLY**

+This tool detects unusual patterns in contracting data. **Patterns are NOT proof, evidence, or accusations.**

-- ✅ Verify findings through multiple sources
+- ✅ Verify all findings through multiple independent sources
-- ✅ Understand that pattern detection requires context
+- ✅ Patterns may have legitimate explanations
-- ✅ Use as one tool among many for oversight
+- ✅ Use for research and statistical oversight only
-- ✅ Document and archive suspicious patterns
+- ✅ **Do NOT use pattern detections to make public accusations**
+- ⚠️ **Misuse for defamation may result in legal liability**
-- ⚠️ Patterns indicate areas for scrutiny, not proof of wrongdoing
+- ⚠️ Users are solely responsible for their interpretations

+**By using this tool, you agree to the terms in [LICENSE](LICENSE).**

 ---